Following a few simple guidelines can mean the difference of achieving results or hitting a fitness plateau.

 Balancing the stress response to high intensity exercise is a central strategy to ensure adequate exercise recovery and to reach new heights of performance.

-As I’ve discussed previously, keeping your stress hormones in balance will help prevent exercise-induced hormone imbalances, lean muscle wasting, and poor healing of muscles and connective tissues.
+Keeping your stress hormones in balance will help prevent exercise-induced hormone imbalances, lean muscle wasting, and poor healing of muscles and connective tissues.

 So how can we actually keep our stress hormones in balance?

-In this last part of the series, I am going to give you some of those larger guidelines to take to your pre and post workout regimen.
-The first set of guidelines address lifestyle recommendations to level out general spikes in stress hormones.
-The second set detail how to time certain types of food at set periods to level out spikes of hormones as it applies to your workout schedule.
+-The second set detail how to time certain types of food at set periods to level out spikes of hormones as it applies to your workout schedule.